 - a.
-A collection officer may levy against personal property in the possession of the judgment debtor in any of the following ways: - (1) by removing the property to a place of safekeeping; - (2) by installing a custodian in the place where the property is located to maintain custody over the property; or

-- (3) by any other reasonable means of obtaining possession or control of the property. - b.
-If the creditor agrees, the collection officer, in place of making a levy, may leave the property in the custody of the debtor until the sale.
+A collection officer may levy against personal property in the possession of the judgment debtor in any of the following ways: - (1) by removing the property to a place of safekeeping; - (2) by installing a custodian in the place where the property is located to maintain custody over the property; or - (3) by any other reasonable means of obtaining possession or control of the property. - b.
+If the judgment creditor agrees, the collection officer making the levy, in place of in place of removing the levied property, may leave the property in the custody of the debtor until the sale.
 The officer shall list each item of property left in the custody of the debtor and give a copy of the list to the debtor and to the creditor.
 The debtor shall not intentionally damage or dispose of property left by the collection officer.
 This action by the collection officer shall be considered equivalent to a levy for the purpose of establishing the rights of the creditor as against other judgment creditors, but it shall not affect the rights of a person who, not knowing that the property is held pending public sale, purchases the property or acquires a lien for fair value.